Governance at Essity

 - Swedish Code of Corporate Governance

-- Other information ahead of the 2018 Annual General Meeting (notice, Board proposal for principles for remuneration of senior executives, information routines for notifying attendance at the Meeting, etc.)
+- Other information ahead of the 2019 Annual General Meeting (notice, Board proposal for principles for remuneration of senior executives, information about routines for notifying attendance at the Meeting, etc.).